CosmoRocket/Notency/README.md

 In these circumstances, it was important to have the person who introduced the new library to be involved in writing the new code by pair programming for example and to explain how the new library works.

 ### Use of the Chrome developer tools

 One of the more time consuming and frustrating features to implement was dealing with all the edge cases of filtering recipients by group such as role, nationality, graduation date on the front end.
 Using the Chrome developer tools was extremely helpful in tracking the props and state changes in the app whilst developing this feature.
 So often, this was better than littering `console.log` statements throughout the app.

 ### Tracking SMS responses

-A key feature of our app was being able to track SMS responses.
+A key feature of our app was being able to track SMS responses coming back from recipients.
 One of the challenges that came up during group discussions was how to associate SMS responses coming back with a particular notification given that SMS responses do not store any application state.

 We considered two possible solutions: